senalbulumulle/Weather-Bot-Learning/README.md

 # Weather-Bot-Learning
 Learning how to build a chatbot using Rasa.
-This is for UNF ARIO.
+This is for UNF AIRO.

 I am using this on a virtual machine running on Ubuntu 20.04.1.
 I also created a shell script that helps the installation of the dependencies and packages that are required for Rasa.
 If there are